Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Infringement Damages

-Damages for trademark infringement can be asked for by the aggrieved party on legitimate grounds.
+The aggrieved party can ask for damages for Infringement on legitimate grounds.
 However, it is only applicable after the infringer has ceased its operations and it is proven that the aggrieved party has suffered a loss.
-It is taken into account when calculating damages for trademark infringement in India.
+It is considered when calculating damages for brand logo infringement in India.

-The civil remedies handle the profit accounts and removal of products that contain infringed trademarks.
+The civil remedies for Trademark Infringement handle the profit accounts and removal of products that contain infringed trademarks.

 Criminal Remedies against Trademark Infringement

-When it comes to criminal remedies, the Trademarks Act of 1999 details the punishments for the Infringement of Trademarks in India.
+Regarding criminal remedies, the Trademarks Act of 1999 details the punishments for the Infringement of brand logos in India.

 Imprisonment

-The most basic criminal action against trademark infringement in India is imprisonment for six months, or, depending upon the extent of the act, it can extend to up to 3 years.
+The most basic criminal action against TM infringement in India is imprisonment for six months, or, depending upon the extent of the Act, it can extend to up to 3 years.

-Another section of the criminal remedies against trademark registrations states that the one who contravenes the trademark rights of another has to pay the penalty of 50,000 rupees,
+Another section of the criminal remedies against trademark registrations states that the one who contravenes the trademark rights of another has to pay a trademark infringement penalty of 50,000 rupees.

 Seizing the Property

-The civil and criminal liabilities for trademark infringement can also lead to the cease of property of the infringer to pay for the damages caused by the infringement of the trademark.
+The civil and criminal liabilities for brand logo infringement can also lead to the cease of property of the infringer to pay for the damages caused by the Infringement of the trademark.

 Administrative Remedies for Trademark Infringement